How to find the best Alibaba legitimate and verified suppliers

 Your product

 Understand the product you want to source.
-Know the dimensions, the weight, its functionality, and what materials it’s made of.
-Knowing this will show potential suppliers that a) you are serious, and b) you know what you want and they can’t pull the wool over your eyes.
+Know the dimensions, the weight, its functionality, and what materials it's made of.
+Knowing this will show potential suppliers that a) you are serious, and b) you know what you want.
 Communication is key, so you need to be very clear about what you need.

 Know your numbers

 Having some key numbers on hand will help you determine whether or not a supplier is right for you.
-If you’re trying to make money (that would be nice), then you need to know your margins.
 Have an idea of the following:

 • Your price point